Westside Xtreme Wrestling: wXw Academy Championship

 The wXw Academy Championship is a professional wrestling championship owned and created by Westside Xtreme Wrestling.
 The title is contested for by rookie wrestlers trained at the wXw Wrestling Academy.
 From 2015 to 2023, the championship activated as the wXw Academy Trophy Championship.
 In 2023, the title was replaced and renamed as the wXw Academy Championship, with a new belt starting a new lineage.
-Cumulated, there have been a total of sixteen reigns shared between fifteen different champions and a two vacancies.
-The current champion is M4 who is in his first reign.
+Cumulated, there have been a total of seventeen reigns shared between fifteen different champions and a two vacancies.
+The current champion is Aleksander Bellamy who is in his first reign.